vippsas/vipps-streamlabs/README.md

 the backend, which replies with a redirect URL to the Vipps landing page.

 We hosted both the backend and frontend on [Heroku](https://www.heroku.com).
-Heroku was a pleasant experience for hosting.
-Both easy and cheap (free).

 ## Vipps API